cjstreet/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
-Evaluate three machine learning models by using resampling to determine which is better at predicting credit risk.
+Evaluate six machine learning models by using resampling to determine which is better at predicting credit risk.